yelurivarun/yelurivarun/README.md

 😄 Pronouns:
 He/Him
 ⚡ Fun fact:
-I loved play badmintion
+I loved to play badmintion
-i loved to sing and dance

 <!---
 yelurivarun/yelurivarun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.